psychemedia/island-storynotes/last_duel_iw.md

 Major Lockyer, who shot Mr. S. Cochrane in duel a few weeks ago in the Isle of Wight, was apprehended, on Wednesday last, by Webber and another, constables, at a small public-house.
 Called the Waterman's Arms, in Hawk Street, Portsea, where, it appears, he had been staying ever since the unfortunate circumstance occurred.
 He was taken to Newport, in the Isle of Wight, on Thursday, for the purpose of being committed to Winchester Gaol to take his trial at the next Assizes.

-Yesterday morning a ship called the Grace, lying at St. Helen's, with a number of adventurers on board for South America, in the absence of the Master, who was on shore with one of the passengers procuring necessaries for the voyage, was taken possession of the passengers remaining on board, who, availing themselves of a favourable wind, turned the pilot out of the ship, and proceeded to sea.
+Yesterday morning a ship called the Grace, lying at St. Helen's, with a number of adventurers on board for South America, in the absence of the Master, who was on shore with one of the passengers procuring necessaries for the voyage, was taken possession of, the passengers remaining on board, who, availing themselves of a favourable wind, turned the pilot out of the ship, and proceeded to sea.
 ```

 Lockyer was charged before the Assizes at Winchester, and the events of the previous December recalled.